pluralsight/guides/draft/other/linux-system-administration/article.md

 Now that we have a regular user account created, we will explain how to utilize it to perform user management tasks.

+> When a new user is added, a group (more on this in *Chapter 2 - Permissions*) with the same name is created automatically.
+This is called a *primary group*.

 ## The /etc/sudoers File
 To grant **pluralsight** super-user permissions, we will need to add an entry for it in  `/etc/sudoers`.
 This file is used to indicate which users can run what commands with elevated permissions (most likely as *root*).